 In developing this policy we have considered the following key factors:

-The values of students and parents/caregivers of different nationalities is acknowledged.
+- • The values of students and parents/caregivers of different nationalities are acknowledged.

 Mitcham Primary School Dress Code

-School summer dress, skirt or winter pinafore.
-Long sleeved navy tops mabe be worn under the winter pinafore.
+- • School summer dress, skirt or winter pinafore.
+Long-sleeved navy tops may be worn under the winter pinafore.

 Jewellery (Occupational Health and Safety)

-Medic alert bracelet and wrist watches are acceptable.
+- • Medic alert bracelets and wrist watches are acceptable.

 All parents will receive a copy of this policy and it will be included in the enrolment package.
 Parents will be expected to supply a suitable hat and clothing for the child’s use in school activities and further support the School’s Dress Code.
 Issues of financial hardship may be discussed with the leadership team.